CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/data/oraclemappingtype.md

 ---
 title: "OracleMappingType"
 linkTitle: "OracleMappingType"
-description: "Used to represent the type of the parameter."
+description: "Used to represent the Oracle type used for the Parameter."
-weight: 1
 ---

 # {{% param title %}}